DuongBao04/MIPS-Calculator/README.md

 # MIPS-Calculator
-This is a simple calculator using assembly language
+This is a simple calculator using MIPS assembly language.
+A simple modern calculator should be able to solve basic arithmetic such as addition, subtraction, multiplication, division, and utilizing memory